digitalinteraction/portals/README.md

 server.on("close", () => portal.close());
 ```

-### Agnostic library

-If you don't want to use Node.js or want to use different libraries,
-there is an an agnostic version of the server.
-e.g. `ws` + `koa`:

-> TODO: document agnostic library usage

 ## Client

 On the client, there is a library for connecting to the signalling server,
-connecting to a room and handling connections and disconnections.
+connecting to a room and handling connections and disconnections within that room.

 ```js
 import { PortalGun } from "../src/client.js";